SHOW SEMANTIC FACTS

 Because LIKE is case-insensitive, LIKE '%AMOUNT%' produces the same results.

-SHOW SEMANTIC FACTS IN orders_sv LIMIT 1;
+SHOW SEMANTIC FACTS IN SCHEMA main;

 Chained facts: